Dr. John Philbeck became the new department chair in July 2018.

 Helen M. Watson, BA ’15

-Gifts to the Department of Psychology allow us to provide support for faculty and student research and travel, graduate student fellowships, and academic enrichment activities including guest speakers, visiting faculty, and symposia.
+Gifts to the Department of Psychological and Brain Sciences allow us to provide support for faculty and student research and travel, graduate student fellowships, and academic enrichment activities including guest speakers, visiting faculty, and symposia.
 Each gift, no matter how large or small, makes a positive impact on our educational mission and furthers our standing as one of the nation's preeminent liberal arts colleges at one of the world's preeminent universities.

 You can make your gift to the department in a number of ways: